 Colorado Springs Girls Celebrate:

-• Mall Lock Ins where they participate in a different themed event while locked in the Chapel Hills Mall.
-Themes rotate every year and are girl led.
+• Mall Lock In where they participate in a different themed event while locked in the Chapel Hills Mall.
 Past themes include science, cultures and history.

 • Keystone Science Camp with topics such as Wonders of Winter Snow and Wild and Wacky Weather.

 • Rocks and Roles/Women on the Ridge where experienced geoscientists help participants learn the history of Dinosaur Ridge, learn about Mesozoic Colorado, caves and geological products found in cosmetics.
 They view models of ancient environments & maps, learn about geologic time, explore rock, mineral and fossil identification, plate tectonics, and ground water systems.

 For more information about how your gifts of time and talent can make a difference, contact: